Ammara-Haroon/fake-os/README.md

 - Clock that displays the current time
 - Wallpaper scales to fit the viewport
 - Minimum 3 icons on desktop
-- The menu is positioned in the appropriate place (bottom left on windows, top of the screen on android)
+- The menu is positioned in the appropriate place (bottom left on Windows, top of the screen on android)
 - Apps should be able to contain text, an image or a form

 ## Implementation Details: